LuckieMusngi/Ski-Resort-Database/README.md

 This is the final project for our Database Design class.

-We were given the following application domain and a list of queries that must be possible"
+We were given the following application domain and a list of queries that must be possible:

 "As a ski resort striving to stand out in the local tourism market, we have recently expanded our facilities to include a comprehensive entertainment and leisure area.
 This aims to enhance the